jpnovkiddevop/jpnovkiddevop/README.md

-- 👋 Hi, I’m john gitonga
+- 👋 Hi, I’m John Gitonga
-- 👀 The marriage between react and django rest framework is superb and the rendering is faster compared to a fully django based app with no react as GUI.
+- 👀 The marriage between React and Django rest framework is superb.
+Fast rendering of React UI.
+Strong authentication, authorization, and messaging in Django makes React Django stack one of the best tech-stack to build web applications that meet different system designs and architectural requirements.
-- I enjoy the logic involved in backend/server side the most.
+- I enjoy the logic involved in the backend/server side the most.
-- 🌱 I’m a master of dbms focused with postgres and mongodb database
+- 🌱 I’m a master of dbms focused on Postgres and MongoDB database
 - 💞️ I’m looking to collaborate on projects that are based on software development
-- on my free time i enjoy exploring and learning and building machine learning based projects
+- In my free time I enjoy exploring, learning, and building machine learning-based projects
-- currently learning vue js and express js and am enjoying the fact that i can create a fullstack web app using one language.
+- currently learning vue js and express js and am enjoying the fact that I can create a full-stack web app using one language.
 - 📫 How to reach mobile(+254718027273) email(jpnovkidbiz@gmail.com)...

 <!---